 I tried using it as a makeup remover, just to test Avene’s claim that it can be used that way, too.
 But, as I suspected, it did a crappy job.
 After the first cotton pad, my mascara and half my foundation were still comfortably hanging onto my lashes and skin.
 It took too much product, effort, and time than I care to spend to take everything off.

 But I still recommend it.
 Avene Micellar Lotion, I mean.
 Just not as a makeup remover.
 Instead, it’s a great morning cleanser for lazy girls (ahem….) and women on-the-go.
 In the morning, our faces are pretty clean.
 We still haven’t put on makeup and sunscreen so there isn’t much to remove (unless you slept with your full face on, but I’m sure you know better than that, right?).

 I just pour some lotion on the cotton pad, cleanse my skin, and follow up with moisturizer (I don’t do toners).
 It’s a lazy girl’s dream, and it’s ideal for when you’re late and want to cut your morning routine short.
 As long as you’re not trying to remove makeup, especially the waterproof kind, Avene Micellar Lotion cleanses your face well enough.

 And without irritating your skin, which is really important, especially when the product, like this one, is formulated for sensitive skin.

-Avene Thermal Spring Water (Avene Aqua), Pentylene Glycol, PEG-6 Caprylic/ Capric Glycerides, Disodium EDTA, Fragrance, PEG-40 Hydrogenated Castor Oil, Sclerotium Gum, Soidium Benzoate, Sodium Chloride.
+Avene Thermal Spring Water (Avene Aqua), Pentylene Glycol, PEG-6 Caprylic/Capric Glycerides, Cetrimonium Bromide, Disodium EDTA, Fragrance (Parfum), PEG-40 Hydrogenated Castor Oil, Sclerotium Gum, Sodium Chloride.